wesley-ruede/Quicksite/README.md

     source bin/activate

-Ensure all dependencies are properly installed which can be found in the <h4>requirements.txt</h4> file.
-This is included with the README.md located at the top Quicksite direcotry.
+Ensure all dependencies are properly installed which can be found in the requirements.txt file.
+This is included with the README.md located at the top Quicksite directory.
 The command to install the correct packages:

     pip install -r requirements.txt

 Once the virtualenv is successfully activated, you need to run the server which can be found in the directory: